ShowShark Server Features

 • Plain text lyrics fallback

-• Song info resolution from DataStore when title/artist not provided in request
+• Automatic song info resolution from the library database when title/artist not provided

 • File-based lyrics caching